agfline/LibAAF/README.md

 # LibAAF

-> *LibAAF is currently a work in progress and is far from beeing production ready.*
+> *LibAAF is currently a work in progress and is not production-ready yet.*

 **LibAAF** is a C coded library for AAF file handling.
 The AAF beeing a quite complex file format, the main goal here is to get an easy-to-implement, audio oriented, FOSS solution.